socarlosb/app-env/README.md

 ## How to use?

-Just clone the repo `git clone yyy your-app-folder` and start your project!
+Just clone the repo `git clone https://github.com/socarlosb/app-env.git your-app-folder` and start your project!

 ## Remind Myself